BIRTHPLACE OF OUR NATION

 SMALL SEASIDE VILLAGES RICH IN HISTORY

 Stunning beaches and bays one after the other and what must be the best boating and fishing waters in New Zealand.

 Located about 20 minutes north of Kerikeri, Whangaroa is known as the ‘Marlin Capital’ of New Zealand and offers deep anchorage and easy access to nearby Cavalli Islands, Te Ngaere Bay and the Mahinepua Peninsula with their superb beaches and fishing.
 A little further north is the charming fishing village of Mangonui — a former whaling and trading hub.
 Further up the coast is a series of stunning bays and harbours — Doubtless Bay, the Karikari Peninsula, Rangaunu Bay, Houhora Harbour, Great Exhibition Bay, Parengarenga Harbour and Spirits Bay.
-Kaitaia, with a population of over 5,500, services the many small coastal communities located to the north on the Aupōuri Peninsula — all the way to Cape Reinga.
+Kaitaia township, with a population estimated at around 5,500, services the many small coastal communities located to the north on the Aupōuri Peninsula — all the way to Cape Reinga.